marjaco/robotlibrary/docs/crawly_joint.py.md

 inverted: There are servo motors that turn in a different direction than other.
 In this case, set to True.
 pin: The pin number that controls the servo motor.

+## up
+Move the leg up to the given angle.

+## down
+Move the leg down to the given angle.

 ## up_step
 Move the lower thigh up by increment until the minimum angle is reached.